LeSpookyHacker/medscribe-r-us-appsec/docs/program/maturity-assessment.md

 each scored 0–3 (0 = not performed, 1 = ad hoc, 2 = defined/repeatable,
 3 = optimizing/measuring).

+##### Note
+This SAMM assessment is my first time running through the maturity model, so there might be some discrepancies or errors.
+Some liberties were taken as well as this is a fictional product in a fictional company.

 ---

 ## Scoring Summary